Harpo3/archsimian/README.md

 <p>The Albums tab appears when the user selects "Album-level variety" in the Settings tab.
 The user can then set criteria for when album-level variety will be applied.</p>
 <img src="http://imgur.com//EMswcA4.png/..." data-canonical-src="http://imgur.com//EMswcA4.png" width="502" height="600" />

+<b>Creating a New Playlist</b>

+Select new file using the toolbar or menu, and tracks can be added.
+ArchSimian uses your MM4 listening history.

 <b>Exporting and Importing between MediaMonkey and ArchSimian</b>
 To use ArchSimian, (unfortunately) you have to <i>manually</i> export from MediaMonkey the MM4 playlist you will be modifying in ArchSimian.
 As stated in the MM4 manual: